ethosdev/ethosdev.github.io/beacon-chain.md

 layout: page
 title: "The Beacon Chain Ethereum 2.0 explainer you need to read first"
 permalink: /beacon-chain/
+description: Ethereum's Beacon Chain from staking validators to finality.
+Explained with examples, key details at the right level to make you proficient and save time.
 ---

 Remember the joy you felt when you started getting _aha moments_ about blockchains?